TaylorWJones/CORAAL-Aligner/README.md

 NORTHEAST N AO2 F IY1 S

-For this particular example, the last pronunciation is what was actually said --- but CORAAL1 will 'find' an R and a T, and will assign
-F as TH.
+For this particular example, in one token the last pronunciation is what was actually said --- but CORAAL1 will 'find' an R and a T, and will assign F as TH.
 CORAAL2 should  correctly categorize the consonants here too.

 The code used to make the new pronouncing dictionary will be shared as AAL.py